Skip to content

 &filterOptions=`{"autoLoad":0}`

-Chunks and design
+Chunks and layout

-mFilter2 has one basic chunk, where all the its work results output, with basic placeholders: [[+filters]] and [[+results]].
+mFilter2 has one main chunk for all output, with placeholders: [[+filters]] and [[+results]].

 modx